network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 traffic at the full capacity of the path as well as ensure the buffers are filled to the maximum.
 We can achieve this by continuously adding HTTP sessions to the pool of connections in an ID (Interval duration - default to 1 second) interval.
-This technique ensures that we quickly reach full capacity full buffer occupancy.
+This technique ensures that we quickly reach full capacity.
+In parallel of this process we send responsiveness probes.
 First, the algorithm reaches stability for the goodput.
-Once goodput stability has been achieved, responsiveness probes will be transmitted until responsiveness stability is reached.
+Once goodput stability has been achieved, the responsiveness stability is being tracked until it is shown to be stable at which point the final measurement can be computed.

-We consider both goodput and responsiveness to be stable when the standard deviation of the moving averages of the responsiveness calculated in the most-recent MAD intervals is within SDT (Standard Deviation Tolerance - default to 5%) of the moving average calculated in the most-recent ID.
+We consider both goodput and responsiveness to be stable when the standard deviation of the moving averages of the responsiveness calculated in the immediately preceding MAD intervals is within SDT (Standard Deviation Tolerance - default to 5%) of the moving average calculated in the most-recent ID.

 The following algorithm reaches working conditions of a network